rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-Sometimes when submitting data to an external resource, like a payment gateway, the fields that can be used in the form are limited by an external API and it may be undesirable to generate an `authenticity_token`.
-To not send a token, simply pass `false` to the `:authenticity_token` option:
+At other times, the fields that can be used in the form are limited by an external API and it may be undesirable to generate an `authenticity_token`.
+To _not_ send a token, you can pass `false` to the `:authenticity_token` option:

 ```erb
 <%= form_with url: 'http://farfar.away/form', authenticity_token: false do %>